wholden/zwo-efw/README.md

 python setup.py install
 ```

 The drivers must be downloaded directly from ZWO.
-Choose the "Developers" tab and download the SDK.
-Currently only the Windows DLL is supported, but if someone creates a github issue it wouldn't be too hard for me to add linux/mac support.
+Choose the "Developers" tab and download the SDK for "Linux & Mac" EFW.
 https://astronomy-imaging-camera.com/software-drivers

-The downloaded "EFW_filter.dll" file should be placed in the "zwo_efw/lib" folder.
+Extract and place the `libEFWFilter.so.1.7`" and `EFW_Filter.h` files in the "zwo_efw/lib" folder.
+Then follow the instructions in the next section.

 ## Build Instructions for Linux
 1. For Linux to work with CFFI, we need to be able to link to udev.
 This requires that the udev shared library be installed.